-Babcock Ranch is a new Florida community that eventually will include 19,500 single-family and multi-family homes on one of three interrelated components of the Act, protects the beach and dune system from imprudent upland construction that could weaken, damage, or destroy the integrity of the system.
+The purpose of the Florida Beach and Shore Preservation Act is to preserve and protect Florida's beach and dune systems.
+The Coastal Construction Control Line (CCCL) program, one of three interrelated components of the Act, protects the beach and dune system from imprudent upland construction that could weaken, damage, or destroy the integrity of the system.